dex4er/js-fs-blob-storage/README.md

 _Options:_

-- `ext` is a default extension added to file name for the object (optional,
+- `ext` is a default extension added to the file name for the object (optional, default: '')
-  default: '')
-- `encoding` is a encoding for created file (optional, default: 'utf8')
+- `encoding` is an encoding for a created file (optional, default: 'utf8')

 Creates a readable stream for an existing object in the storage.
-Throws an error if has occurred or the object doesn't exist or its size is zero.
+Throws an error if has occurred or if the object doesn't exist or its size is zero.

 ### commit